Financial impact of a divorce in Singapore

 - Debt owed by each party

-There is thus, no standard approach to this matter and will be determined on a case-by-case basis.
+As there is no standard approach to this matter, such situations are usually determined on a case-by-case basis.

 Matrimonial home